Vitamix 750 vs 780 Professional – What You Need to Know

 Vitamix has been making 64-ounce jars for some time now, but the low-profile design is a bit newer.
 They're around 3-inches shorter than the Classic Vitamix jar.

-The other advantage is that the wide blades are great at creating a quick vortex, even when the jar is close to the mix fill line.
-It's GREAT for large batches.
+The other advantage is that the wide blades are great at creating a quick vortex, even when the jar is close to the max fill line.
+It’s GREAT for large batches.

 The downside is that it requires a larger volume of ingredients and liquid to make small batches effectively.
-With the more narrow 64-ounce container, it doesn't take much to get the liquid passed the blades.
+The more narrow 64-ounce container doesn’t take much to get the liquid past the blades.

 Read Next: How Much Ice Do You Put in a Smoothie?
 (No More Than This)